 Marijuana is the drug on everybody’s mind.
 If people aren’t doing it, they’re talking about it.
 Proponents for the legalization of cannabis are pushing for the drug’s supposed medicinal powers, and rivals are pointing to the drug’s ability to incite laziness.
 So, what is the truth?
 The jury is still out on this one.

 Only the further research will truly confirm whether or not there are harmful, long-lasting side-effects to marijuana use.
-What we do know is that marijuana does cause some change in mood, appetite, and motor function in the short-term.
+What we know is that marijuana causes some change in mood, appetite, and motor function in the short-term.
 For some people, cannabis can also cause severe anxiety and psychosis.
 All of this, of course, depends on the person, the strain, and the method of ingestion.

 Oxycodone – a highly addictive drug

 Oxycodone is a narcotic, prescribed to treat moderate to severe pain.
 Though it is used as a prescription pharmaceutical, it has tremendous power to cause addiction.
 Oxycodone is used to relieve pain, but it also comes with a laundry list of harmful side-effects that almost cancel out any positive components of the drug.

 Prolonged use of oxycodone can cause headaches, seizures, heart failure, depression, spinal fluid pressure, and swelling of limbs.